Active Learning for Crowd-Sourced Databases: Experimental Results

-{\bf Balancing Classes:} Recall from Section~\ref{sec:noise} that our algorithms tend to ask more questions about rare classes than common classes.
-This can help to improve the overall performance of our algorithms.
-In Figure~\ref{fig:small-entity-crowd}, we report the crowd's F1-measure in an entity resolution task under different active learning algorithms.
-The dataset used in this experiment has many fewer positive instances ($11\%$) than negative ones ($89\%$).
-The main observation here is that although the crowd's average F1-measure for the entire dataset is $56\%$ (this is achieved by the baseline which randomly picks items to be labeled), our \un algorithm can lift this up to $62\%$, mainly because the questions posed to the crowd have a balanced mixture of positive and negative labels. \barzan{Say something about why this is significant and cool!}
+{\bf Balancing Classes:} Recall from Section~\ref{sec:noise} that our algorithms tend to ask more questions about rare classes than common classes, which can improve the overall performance.
+Figure~\ref{fig:small-entity-crowd} reports the crowd's F1-measure in an entity resolution task under different AL algorithms.
+The dataset used in this experiment has many fewer positive instances ($11\verb= The main observation here is that although the crowd's average F1-measure for the entire dataset is $56\verb= (this is achieved by the baseline), our \un algorithm can lift this up to $62\verb= balanced mixture of positive and negative labels.

-{\bf k-Fold Cross Validation for Estimating Accuracy: } Figure~\ref{fig:cross-validation} shows the F1-measure of an SVM model on the cancer UCI dataset, and our estimates using the k-fold cross validation technique described in Section~\ref{sec:stop}.
+{\bf k-Fold Cross Validation for Estimating Accuracy: } We use k-fold cross validation to estimate the current quality of our model.
+Figure~\ref{fig:cross-validation} shows our estimated F1-measure for an SVM classifier on UCI's cancer dataset.
 Our estimates are reasonably close to the true F1 values, especially as more labels are obtained from the crowd.
-This suggests that this technique allows us to effectively estimate current model accuracy, and to stop acquiring more data once model accuracy has reached a reasonable level.
+This suggests that k-fold cross validation allows us to effectively estimate current model accuracy, and to stop acquiring more data once model accuracy has reached a reasonable level.

-{\bf The Effect of Batch Size:} We now present experiments showing the effect of batch size on result quality, based on the observations in Section~\ref{sec:batch}.
+{\bf The Effect of Batch Size:} We now study the effect of batch size on result quality, based on the observations in Section~\ref{sec:batch}.
 The effect is typically moderate (and often linear), as shown in Figure~\ref{fig:batchsize-quality}.
-Here we show that the F1-measure gains can be in the 8--10\% range (as explained in Section~\ref{sec:batch}).
-However, larger batch sizes reduce runtime substantially, as shown in Figure~\ref{fig:batchsize-runtime}.
-Here, going from batch size $1$ to $200$ reduces the time to train a model, by about two orders of magnitude (from thousands of seconds to tens of seconds), which is significant.
+Here we show that the F1-measure gains can be in the 8--10\verb= However, larger batch sizes reduce runtime substantially, as Figure \ref{fig:batchsize-runtime} shows.
+Here, going from batch size $1$ to $200$ significantly reduces the time to train a model, by about two orders of magnitude (from $1000$'s of seconds to $10$'s of seconds).